 Southern Ruins

+CAESER: Look father!
+Fellow Rediits!
+Perhaps they can help us find a shortcut to Vehere.
+Maybe they can help us!

-Augustus: Why are Rediits wandering the Heremus?
+Augustus: (To himself) Why are Rediits wandering the Heremus?
+Caeser stop!
 Something's not right.
 We should avoid them and try not to be seen.
 They may mean harm to us.

 Caeser: You're right father.
 See the look in their eyes.
 They are walking as if they are under someone else's control.